 - 99.95% of uptime equates to 22 minutes of downtime in one month

-How can you influence these two areas within your online business to make sure you have the edge?
+How can you influence these two areas within your online business to ensure you have the edge?

 Factors that influence your page load can be found below:

-- Image size: maybe you have lots of beautiful stock images on your website?
+- Image size — Do you have many beautiful stock images on your website?
 You may want to check the file sizes.
 It’s always worth resizing images offline before you upload them – large files are unnecessary and could significantly hinder your page speeds.

-- Rich content: too many images, GIFs and videos on a single web page is a recipe for slow load times.
+- Rich content — too many images, GIFs and videos on a single web page — a recipe for slow load times.
 While visual content does improve the user experience, exercise moderation and keep it to what’s necessary.

-- Caching: Caching is a method of saving information in your browser so that you don't need to load every element on the page each time you refresh the page.
-Using the latest caching technology (such as BigPipe caching) can make a big difference.
+- Caching — is a method of saving information in your browser so that you don’t need to load every element on the page each time you refresh the page.
+The latest caching technology (such as BigPipe caching) can make a big difference.

 Mobile-first is a must

-A responsive plan of action for your online ecomm business is a standard in the current world of digital buying.
-For many, mobile devices are the point of least resistance for making that conversion while on the go, or from the comfort of the sofa.
-Make sure your responsive implementation is professionally executed; as clunky mobile experience discounts the quality of the business for the fast-paced shopper.
+A responsive plan of action for your online ecomm business is a standard in digital buying.
+For many, mobile devices are the point of least resistance for making that conversion while on the go or from the comfort of the sofa.
+Make sure your responsive implementation is professionally executed, as clunky mobile experience discounts the quality of the business for the fast-paced shopper.

 Take a moment to consider how you personally shop on your phone.
 Do you use one hand or two?
 When implementing your responsive strategy, did you position icons on your home screen to make them easier to access?
 Research shows most people browse with one hand -- moreover, people are shopping with one thumb.
-Make sure all essential options and buttons are within a thumb’s reach and not awkward to access.
+Ensure all essential options and buttons are within a thumb’s reach and easy to access.

 Do you have flow?

-Your ecommerce store's checkout flow is where the money lives for your business.
-By this point, the shopper has price compared, read reviews, done their research and they’ve mentally committed to the purchase.
-Is your checkout optimized to get that quick conversion with the prospective customer?
+Your ecommerce store’s checkout flow is where the money lives for your business.
+By this point, the shopper has compared prices, read reviews, done their research, and is mentally committed to the purchase.
+Is your checkout optimized to get a quick conversion with a prospective customer?

-Focus on ease of use; ensure you don’t introduce any unnecessary steps to complete the purchase.
-Your shoppers are well-conditioned for what to expect from the giants, such as Amazon.
+Focus on ease of use; ensure you don’t introduce unnecessary steps to complete the purchase.
+Your shoppers are well-conditioned for what to expect from the giants such as Amazon.
 We are all striving for that one-click experience to get the conversion through.
 Follow these steps:

-- Offer a guest checkout option—1 out of 4 shoppers dump their cart due to being forced to sign up for an account.
+- Offer a guest checkout option—1 out of 4 shoppers dump their cart because they are forced to sign up for an account.

-- Make sure your cart and checkout are also mobile, not just your catalogue experience.
+- Make sure your cart and checkout are mobile-friendly, not just your catalogue experience.